-Heroin abuse can cause brain damage.
+Heroin use can cause brain damage.
 Research has found that heroin depletes the brain’s white matter.
 These structural changes make it harder for a person to control their behaviors and make good decisions.

 Heroin is frequently cut with other substances.
 When the body comes into contact with these contaminants it could develop an immune reaction.
 Certain rheumatologic conditions may develop from this response, including arthritis.

-Heroin drug abusers inject the drug intravenously, intramuscularly and subcutaneously.
+Heroin drug users inject the drug intravenously, intramuscularly and subcutaneously.
 Intravenous (IV) injection is the most invasive way of using heroin.

-Dangers of injection drug abuse include serious inflammation and infection, including:
+Dangers of injection drug use include serious inflammation and infection, including: